 - Tours are scheduled by appointment; please fill out an inquiry form here, and our Enrollment Coordinator will get in touch to schedule a tour.

-If you are curious about Waldorf education or have driven by our school and would like to take a closer look, please consider attending our Open House event which is held every autumn on a Saturday morning.
+If you are curious about Waldorf education or have driven by our school and would like to take a closer look, please consider attending our Open Houses event which are scheduled several times a year.
 This is a friend and ‘family friendly’ event where everyone is welcome to come and visit our campus, walk through classrooms, look at examples of students’ work and speak with teachers and staff.
 We are there to show you different aspects about our school and answer questions, but you are also free to wander and look at your own pace.
+Please contact the school office if you are interested in attending an Open House.

 Walk Through the Grades

-Our ‘Walk Through the Grades’ evening is an adults only event held every spring where you are invited to walk through our classrooms and talk to our teachers first-hand.
+Our ‘Walk Through the Grades’ evening is an adults only event where you are will be guided through our classrooms by our teachers.
 You will be able to ask questions, gain insight into some of the unique aspects of our Waldorf curriculum (grade by grade) and what makes it so special, and further your understanding of how the Waldorf approach cultivates both critical and creative thinking skills that uniquely prepare students to be lifelong learners.